 Up With End Credits – Orchestra

 This is not the first time I have featured a song from the “Up” soundtrack.
 Now that I’m approaching the end of the list, and I’ve already listened to my entire music library a few times, it is safe to say that this is my favourite score of all time.
-Never have I seen a better example of a movie where the score drives the narrative, rather than just being an element in the background that you would only notice if all of a sudden it wasn’t there anymore.
-“Up” is a movie that is told from its soundtrack point of view.
+Never have I seen a better example of a movie where the score drives the narrative rather than just being an element in the background that you would only notice if it wasn’t there anymore.
+“Up” is a movie told from its soundtrack point of view.

 Song Title: Up With End Credits – 2009 Genre: Soundtrack Artist: Orchestra Composer: Michael Giacchino Album: Up (Original Soundtrack)

 We Go Together – Olivia Newton-John, John Travolta – Top 10 Contender

 I’m a child from the 1970s, which has been more than evident this week.